Migration guide

 Choose a cut-off date

-Pick a clean cut-off date (e.g., January 1 or the start of a new quarter).
-This becomes the boundary between your old QuickBooks data and new Prosper ledger.
+Pick a clean cut-off date, such as January 1 or the start of a new quarter.
+This becomes the boundary between your old QuickBooks data and your new Prosper ledger.

 Step 2